“Faith cometh by hearing, and hearing by the Word of God” (Rom. 10:17).

 Actually the word “hearing,” in Rom.
 10:17, however, has the idea of heeding — paying attention, listening eagerly.
 This is why Gal.
 3:5 speaks of “the hearing of faith.”
 And thus Eph.
 1:13, referring to Christ, says: “In whom ye also trusted, having heard the Word of truth, the gospel of your salvation.”
 Thus, too, we read in John 5:24 the words of the Lord Jesus:

-“HE THAT HEARETH MY WORD, AND BELIEVETH ON HIM THAT SENT ME, HATH EVERLASTING LIFE, AND SHALL NOT COME INTO JUDGMENT, BUT IS PASSED FROM DEATH UNTO LIFE.”
+“HE THAT HEARETH MY WORD, AND BELIEVETH ON HIM THAT SENT ME, HATH EVERLASTING LIFE, AND SHALL NOT COME INTO CONDEMNATION, BUT IS PASSED FROM DEATH UNTO LIFE.”

 To the Reader: